 Hi, I have been a psychologist for over 25 years and offer counselling and psychotherapy.
 I am experienced in working with a wide range of client groups in a variety of p...More

-Overcome your life transitions and book a FREE online therapy session with one of our top rated therapists
+Overcome your life transitions and book a free online consultation with one of our top rated therapists